kurtosis-tech/kardinal-playground/README.md

    ./scripts/startup.sh
    ```
    This will setup Docker, Minikube, Istio, Kiali and Kardinal for you!

    It will also deploy the voting-app namespace to the Minikube cluster.

-   🕰️ This can take around 3 minutes!
+   This can take around 3 minutes 🕰️!
 Familiarize yourself with the repository while this happens

    The script also supports a `--verbose` mode if  you want to see what its doing in detail.

 2. 🚀 Forward the prod version of the voting app (ideally in a new terminal tab):